|

 necessary arrests and often ended up shooting the suspect.
 General

-Franco had made his decision prior to the revolt in Melilla and was
+Franco had made his decision prior to the revolt in Melilla and

-hand in glove with the other army generals.
+was hand in glove with the other army generals.
 A famous Mallorca

 business tycoon had chartered a plane in England on the 11th of July

-to make its way to the Canary Islands to bring General Franco back
+to make its way to the Canary Islands to bring General Franco

-to Tetuan and his Spanish Legionnaires on the 19th.
+back to Tetuan and his Spanish Legionnaires on the 19th.

-academic ranking at Toledo Infantry Academy was poor but his
+15. His academic ranking at Toledo Infantry Academy was poor but his

 Moroccan service won him 13 medals for leadership, discipline and